Skip to main content

 What is Pajagua Mascada?

-Pajagua Mascada is a hearty snack from Paraguay.
-The patties are made from cooked cassava, beef, onions and spices and are fried in oil until golden brown.
+Pajagua Mascada, also commonly written as Payagua Mascada, is a traditional Paraguayan dish.
+These savory cassava and beef patties are made with cooked mandioca, beef, onions, and spices and are usually fried in oil until golden brown.

 Is Pajagua Mascada gluten-free?